Letter from the Founder

-Whether you are an instructor, a student, or even a professional interested in fine-tuning your writing and communication skills, we hope that you find Writing Commons a useful and valuable resource.
-If you use Writing Commons in your course, or to support your own learning, we invite you to contact us and let us know what we are doing well and where we can improve.
+Whether you are an instructor, a student, or a professional interested in fine-tuning your writing and communication skills, we hope that you find Writing Commons a useful and valuable resource.
+Whether you use Writing Commons in your course or to support your own learning, we invite you to contact us and let us know what we are doing well and where we can improve.
 Feedback from our users helps us to continuously reassess our efforts and ensure that we are serving the needs of our users to the best of our ability.

 Thank you for your continued support of Writing Commons, and we look forward to supporting writers across the disciplines for years to come.

 Staff Member Profile

 Alston is Writing Commons’ Chief Technology Officer, and works as a front-end web developer and digital producer.
 Originally from Georgia, Alston is currently living in Los Angeles, California.
 Alston graduated from the University of Georgia and after spending about six months abroad in Barcelona, he returned to the US and moved to Los Angeles.

 In his professional life, Alston creates, develops, and manages websites for clients.
 The vast majority of his work is built using open source content management systems like WordPress and Joomla, and to a lesser extent, Drupal.

 In his personal life, Alston very much enjoys soccer and has a couple of adopted street cats that share his apartment and provide great entertainment value compared to what’s spent on food and cleaning supplies.
 Alston is also a huge foodie and enjoys hosting and cooking for large groups of family and friends.

 Along with our redesign, we are pleased to highlight six new publications.